crasyhorse/PHPUnitXrayReporter/README.md

         <td>summary</td><td>summary on first line</td><td>It's the first doc block line of the test without annotation.
 If such line doesn't exist, the PHPunit test-method name is taken.</td>
     </tr>
     <tr>
-        <td>description</td><td>the summary + following lines without tag</td><td>It's taken from the summary plus the following lines after the summary without description.
+        <td>description</td><td>the summary + following lines without tag</td><td>It's taken from the summary plus the following lines after the summary without annotation.
 If nothing is given, it does not appear in the file. </td>
     </tr>
     <tr>
         <td>testType</td><td>@XRAY-TESTINFO-testType Generic</td><td>One of Manual, Cucumber ore Generic.
 If annotation is not given, Generic is the default.</td>